s7evinkelevra/Agent-Model/README.md

 ## Output
   - Host/parasite genotype coordinate in epitope/paratope space over time
-  - Allele count
+  - Allele count / effective number of alleles (allele count from a defined subset ob individuals)
   - Allele tracking information (unique id) (TSP)
   - Supertype information -> assigned when first generated (?)
   - Average fitness over time for alleles vs allele count

 ## Components

 The model has a number of components which can interact with each other.
 Firstly, the agents.
 They are the effective unit of the simulation and posses a set of properties (such as alleles) and rules ("reproduce when fitness reaches threshold") and update their properties and act on their rules once each simulation cycle.
-Secondly, there are the infection regime, reproduction regime and the epitope/paratope space (fitness calculation), which describe the environment the agents act in.
+Secondly, there are infection regime, reproduction regime and the epitope/paratope space (fitness calculation), which describe the environment the agents act in.

 ### Agents